5 Work Truck Ideas the Experts are Talking About

 3. Downsizing trucks

 Class 1-6 trucks are popular for a reason — trucks that weigh over 26,000 pounds (class 7 and above) require a commercial driver’s license (CDL).
 When moving to smaller trucks every pound and inch of space matters.
-More fleet managers are considering weight-saving solutions like aluminum truck bodies and all-in-one power systems, which allow technicians to consolidate their power needs into a smaller package, without sacrificing capabilities.
+More fleet managers are considering weight-saving solutions like aluminum truck bodies and all-in-one systems, which allow technicians to consolidate their power needs into a smaller package, without sacrificing capabilities.

 4. Eco-friendly fleets